cert-manager/cert-manager/docs/tasks/issuers/setup-step.rst

         passwordRef:
           name: provisioner-secret
           key: password

-A sample issuer using values from previous examples will look like:
+An example issuer using values used previously will look like this:

 .. code-block:: yaml